cognisant/Docs.DevelopmentProcess/README.md

 ### Slack

 [Slack](https://slack.com) is used by the development team as a communication tool.
-This allows direct person to person communication, as well as channels dedicated to a particular topic which can be joined by many team members.
+This allows direct person-to-person communication, as well as channels dedicated to a particular topic which can be joined by many team members.

 The `#general` channel exists by default and can be used for general team discussions and announcements.